2026 Contest Guidelines

 Non-WSDC Jack and Jills…

-- Open Jackpot: The ULTIMATE Jack and Jill competition.
+he ULTIMATE Jack and Jill competition.
 All levels and all ages.
 Competitors randomly draw one partner and stay with that partner through all rounds.
 PLUS, all the entry fees for this division go back into the jackpot prize fund.

-- All American/60s Era: All levels and all ages.
+All levels and all ages.
 Competitors randomly draw one partner and stay with that partner through all rounds.
 Music will be 60s themed!
-And no, you don’t have to be American to dance in this division haha.
+And no, you don’t have to be American to dance in this division haha. - Pro/Am:

-- Newbie: No Money, No Points, No Pressure.
-You are not allowed to have any WSDC points in the role you are entering as or any WSDC points in Intermediate or higher in the opposite role if you compete in this division.
+Just for fun with no entry fees, WSDC points, or money at stake, but the winners get passes to Jack & Jill O’Rama next year.
+You must not have any WSDC points in the role you are entering or any WSDC points in Intermediate or higher in the opposite role.

 This division is intended to be a fun, welcoming opportunity for new dancers to get their feet wet.
-You ARE allowed to enter BOTH Newbie & WSDC Novice in the SAME role if you DON’T have any WSDC points in that role. - Country Swing: For our Country Swing friends.
-Just for fun with no entry fee or money at stake, but the winners get passes to Jack & Jill O’Rama they can use this year or next year.
+You ARE allowed to enter BOTH Newbie & WSDC Novice in the SAME role if you DON’T have any WSDC points in that role.

 WSDC Jack and Jills…

-- Novice, Intermediate, Advanced, All Star, Champions: Divisions are based off points and guidelines set by the World Swing Dance Council.
+All Levels, competitors must be 50 or older.
 In preliminary round competitors will dance with multiple partners.
-In finals competitors will randomly draw one partner to dance with.
+In finals competitors will randomly draw one partner to dance with. - Champions:

-- Masters: All Levels, competitors must be 50 or older.
-In preliminary round competitors will dance with multiple partners.
+In preliminary/semis round competitors will dance with multiple partners.
 In finals competitors will randomly draw one partner to dance with.

 Strictly Swing Divisions…

-- All Star/Champions Strictly Swing: If either partner will/would dance in the All Star or Champions Jack & Jill in the role they are dancing in for the strictly then dance in the All Star/Champions Strictly.
+If either or both partners are a WSDC All Star or Champions in the role they are dancing in for the strictly then enter the All Star/Champions Strictly.

-- Open Strictly Swing: If neither partner will/would dance in the All Star or Champions Jack & Jill in the role they are dancing in for the strictly then dance in the Open Strictly.
+If neither partner is a WSDC All Star or Champion in the role they are dancing in for the strictly then enter the Open Strictly.

 To Compete At Jack & Jill O’Rama you are required to: